United Airlines flight diverted to San Francisco airport due to "potential security issue"

 SAN FRANCISCO — A United Airlines flight was diverted to San Francisco Monday evening due to a "potential security issue," a spokesperson for the airline said.

-Its destination was originally Vancouver, having left from Los Angeles, and it landed safely at SFO around 9:30 p.m., an SFO duty manager said.
+United flight 1909 was originally headed to Vancouver, having left from Los Angeles, and it landed safely at SFO around 9:30 p.m., an SFO duty manager said.

 "The flight landed safely and was met by local law enforcement.
 We are working to get our customers to their final destination as soon as possible," United said.